top of page

 Will Grunewald, M.A. he/him/his

-Will is a fourth-year clinical Psychology PhD student at Auburn University.
+Will is a fifth-year clinical Psychology PhD student at Auburn University.
 His research interests include identifying risk factors for disordered eating, body image disturbance, and suicidality, with a particular emphasis on these risk factors among vulnerable populations.
 He also studies the overlap between conformity to masculine norms and Muscle Dysmorphia.
 Originally from San Diego, Will graduated with his B.S. in Social Psychology from the University of California, San Diego in 2018.
 He later earned his Master's degree in Psychology from San Diego State University in 2020, where he studied body image, eating pathology, and suicidal behavior in sexual minority populations.

 Taylor Stanley, M.A. she/her/hers

-Taylor is a fourth-year clinical psychology PhD student at Auburn University.
+Taylor is a fifth-year clinical psychology PhD student at Auburn University.
 Her research interests broadly include risk and maintaining mechanisms of disordered eating, the co-occurrence of disordered eating and substance use, and improving psychological assessment and treatment services to the bariatric surgery population.
 Taylor is originally from Richmond, Virginia and graduated with her B.S. in Psychology and M.A. in Experimental Psychology from James Madison University in Harrisonburg, Virginia (Go Dukes!).

 Olivia Clancy, M.S. she/her/hers

-Olivia is a second-year clinical psychology PhD student at Auburn University.
+Olivia is a third-year clinical psychology PhD student at Auburn University.
 She is broadly interested in further understanding risk factors for disordered eating and other self-injurious behaviors, particularly on a momentary level.
 Originally from New York, Olivia received her B.S. in Applied Psychology with a concentration in Child and Adolescent Mental Health Studies from New York University in 2020.
 She later earned her M.S. in Psychology from Drexel University where she researched technology augmentations to evidence-based treatments for eating disorders while serving as a research coordinator for the Center for Weight, Eating, and Lifestyle Science (WELL Center).

 Rachel Frietchen, B.S. she/her/hers

-Rachel is a first-year clinical psychology Ph.D. student at Auburn University.
+Rachel is a second-year clinical psychology Ph.D. student at Auburn University.
 Her research interests include using ecological momentary assessment to examine proximal risk factors for nonsuicidal self-injury, disordered eating, and suicide.
 She is also interested in examining risk and protective factors for these behaviors in sexual and gender minority communities.
 Prior to graduate school, Rachel completed her undergraduate degree at George Mason University.
 She then completed a post-bac RA position at Butler Hospital working on a project examining novel risk factors for suicide in a psychiatric inpatient sample.

 Marley Billman Miller, B.S. she/her/hers

-Marley is a first-year clinical psychology PhD student at Auburn University.
+Marley is a second-year clinical psychology PhD student at Auburn University.
 Her research primarily explores individual differences in the development and maintenance of disordered eating and associations between restrictive eating behaviors, nonsuicidal self-injury, and suicide.
 She earned her B.S. in Psychology from Penn State in 2020, then served as the clinical research coordinator for the Division of Adolescent Medicine at the Penn State College of Medicine for three years, where her research focused on eating disorders and gender health in adolescents.

 Collaborators